phoekz/hw-skymodel/README.md

 # hw-skymodel

-A pure Rust implementation of Hosek-Wilkie Skylight Model
+A pure Rust implementation of Hosek-Wilkie Skylight Model.